Algorithms for Distance Problems in Continuous Graphs: Planar graphs

-The data structure for edge-weighted embedded forests supports the following operations. \begin{itemize} \item $\Create()$: It makes a new tree with a single node. \item $\Cut(e)$: It removes the edge $e$ from the tree that contains it. \item $\Link(u,v,e_u,e_v,\lambda_{uv})$: It adds the edge $uv$ with associated value $\lambda_{uv}$; the edge $uv$ is inserted such that it is clockwise after $e_u$ at $u$ and clockwise after $e_v$ at $v$; see \cref{fig:trees1}, left.
-The value $e_u$ (resp.~$e_v$) is empty, if $u$ (resp.~$v$) had degree $0$ before the edge insertion. \item $\GetEdgeValue(e)$: It returns the value associated to edge $e$. \item $\AddLeftPath(\Delta,u,v)$: It adds the value $\Delta$ to each edge that is on a subtree rooted at the endpoint of an edge that is to the left of the path from $u$ to $v$; see \cref{fig:trees1}, right. \item $\MaxTree(u)$: It returns the maximum edge value in the tree that contains $u$. \end{itemize}
+Similarly to the previous scenario, each edge has a boolean flag that tells whether it is \emph{marked} or not; for some queries, only marked edges are taken into account.
+The data structure for edge-weighted embedded forests supports the following operations. \begin{itemize} \item $\Create()$: Makes a new tree with a single vertex. \item $\Cut(e)$: Removes the edge $e$ from the tree that contains it. \item $\Link(u,v,e_u,e_v,\lambda,b)$: Adds the edge $uv$ with value $\lambda$; it is marked or not depending on the boolean $b$.
+The edge $uv$ is inserted such that it is clockwise after $e_u$ at $u$ and clockwise after $e_v$ at $v$; see \cref{fig:trees1}, right.
+If $u$ (resp.~$v$) had degree $0$ before the edge insertion, the value $e_u$ (resp.~$e_v$) is empty. \item $\GetEdgeValue(e)$: Returns the value of edge $e$. \item $\AddLeftPath(\Delta,u,v)$: Adds the value $\Delta$ to each edge to the left of the path from $u$ to $v$; recall \cref{fig:trees1}, left. \item $\MaxTree(u)$: Returns the maximum value over the \textit{marked edges} in the tree that contains $u$. \end{itemize}